top of page

 “Humility – this is the truth.
 When the soul recognizes its own wretchedness, then God’s grace descends upon it.”

-Mary waited—during pregnancy, in exile, in Nazareth, and at the foot of the cross.
+Mary waited - during pregnancy, in exile, in Nazareth, the flight into Egypt, and the long hours at the cross.
 Her patience was not passive, but full of quiet strength.

 Bible verse: